eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ### NHG Update Trigger

-When zebra triggers NHG update
+When Zebra triggers NHG update

-- zebra rib process
+- Zebra rib process
-- dplane process complete
+- Dplane process complete
-- dplane route notify is received
+- Ddplane route notify is received
-- zfpm route updates
+- Zfpm route updates

-NHG update is carried out during a process we call "routes redownloading" and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
+NHG update is carried out during replay of routes updating and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
 It starts from the incoming route node and retrieves its NHT list.
 Then it iterates through each prefix in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().

-1. identify the new route entry to resolve nexthops in the NHT list
+1. Identify the new route entry to resolve nexthops in the NHT list.
-2. compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients
+2. Compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients.
-3. protocol clients recalculate the path associated with the nexthop, then resend the route to Zebra
+3. Protocol clients recalculate the path associated with the nexthop, then resend the route to Zebra.
-4. pass the route to rib_process()
+4. Pass the route to rib_process().
-5. the route's nexthop is recursively resolved, and the recursive one will be flattened
+5. The route's nexthop is recursively resolved, and the recursive one will be flattened.
-6. call zebra_rib_evaluate_rn_nexthops(), then go to step 1.
-This loop procedure builds/refreshes the recursive NHG chain
+6. Call zebra_rib_evaluate_rn_nexthops(), then go to step 1.
+This loop procedure builds/refreshes the recursive NHG chain.

 ## High Level Design
 The main enhancements are in the following areas

-- zebra includes two enhancements for the recursive route.
-The first is to recalculate the route on route add/update independently, without relying on the protocol client for route redownloading.
+- Zebra includes two enhancements for the recursive route.
+The first is to recalculate the route on route add/update independently, without relying on the protocol client for route updating.
 The second is to optimize the convergence logic of recursive NHG in the case of route withdrawal.
-- fpm needs to add a new schema to take each member as NHG id and update APP DB.
+- Fpm needs to add a new schema to take each member as NHG id and update APP DB.
-- orchagent picks up event from APP DB and trigger NHG programming.
+- Orchagent picks up event from APP DB and trigger NHG programming.
 Neighorch needs to handle this new schema without change too much on existing codes.

 ## Low Level Design

-### Route Redownloading
+### Replay of Routes Updating
 Consider the case of recursive routes for EVPN underlay

     B>  2.2.2.2/32 [200/0] (127) via 100.0.0.1 (recursive), weight 1, 00:00:02